dgroomes/my-software/nushell/README.md

   time.
 When deleting with `rm ...` you should think deeply and slowly so you don't make a big mistake.
 With an interactive delete workflow, you initiate the command, and then ostensibly you're presented with a summary like "3 files, 123Kb" or something, and you can quickly know that you're safe to delete it.
 Refer back to this code: <https://github.com/dgroomes/my-software/blob/64224b151e64db01f068d3d806875a9eeaa9aac1/nushell/scratch.nu#L77>.
-* [ ] Clean up sourcing code (env, core, etc.).
+* [ ] OBSOLETE (Time has moved on.
+Not as good a fit.
+Don't care) Clean up sourcing code (env, core, etc.).
 I had to source Atuin last because ostensibly I'm overwriting hooks in the env/core config.
 Just re-consider this flow.
 * [ ] Interactive file selection for context building.
 I love bundling full projects to pass to the LLM but often they are too big and I can't whittle it down.
 I need to go from the reverse direction.
 Start with nothing and layer in